The Best Places To Visit In France: An Insider's Guide

 L’Occitanie

-Honestly, we don't get why more travelers don't discover this region.
+Honestly, we don't get why more international travelers don't discover this southwestern corner of France.
 It's rustic and less developed than Provence, which means you get genuine France without the crowds or premium prices.
-Home to medieval Carcassonne, incredible Roquefort cheese caves, and some of the country's best-kept-secret rosé wines.
+It also abuts the Spanish border and has deep Catalan culture that is often overlooked by travelers.

-Perfect for: Budget-conscious travelers, history enthusiasts seeking medieval experiences, food and wine lovers wanting local prices, travelers who prefer off-the-beaten-path destinations over touristy hotspots.
+Best For: History enthusiasts seeking medieval experiences, food and wine lovers wanting local prices, travelers who prefer off-the-beaten-path destinations over touristy hotspots.

-Provence
+La Provence

 Côte d'Azur

-This is one of France's priciest regions, so it's definitely not for every budget.
-Places like Cannes, Nice, and Monaco can feel gritty in some parts and ultra-expensive in others, which is why local expertise matters so much here.
+Bottom line is that local expertise matters a lot here.
 Without knowing where to stay, you might end up miles from what you want to do or paying way too much for location.

-Culinary highlights: Hands-on cooking classes with Mediterranean focus, traditional market tours, perfume factory experiences, excursions to local villages, access to lesser-known neighborhoods.
+Highlights: Hands-on cooking classes with Mediterranean focus, traditional market tours, perfume factory experiences, excursions to local villages, access to lesser-known neighborhoods.

-Perfect for: Luxury travelers, romantic couples with flexible budgets, food lovers seeking refined Mediterranean cuisine, travelers who appreciate expert local guidance.
+Best For: Luxury travelers, romantic couples with flexible budgets, food lovers seeking refined Mediterranean cuisine, travelers who appreciate expert local guidance.

 Normandy

 Most people think D-Day beaches, and yes, our local experts give incredible private tours that go way beyond the typical tourist experience.
-But Normandy's also about Gothic cathedrals, medieval tapestries, traditional apple traditions, and seaside towns that have maintained their character for centuries.

-What you'll discover: In-depth World War history with local experts, Gothic architecture tours, traditional cider making, medieval town exploration, coastal experiences.
+Highlights: In-depth World War history with local experts, Gothic architecture tours, traditional cider making, medieval town exploration, coastal experiences.

 Champagne Region

-History & wine highlights: WWI and WWII history with expert guides, traditional Champagne making processes, small family Champagne houses, regional cuisine that pairs with sparkling wine.
+Highlights: WWI and WWII history with expert guides, traditional Champagne making processes, small family Champagne houses, regional cuisine that pairs with sparkling wine.

 Loire Valley

-Our local château experts know every château's story and can tell you which gardens are worth your time versus which are tourist traps.
+Our travel experts can tell you which gardens are worth your time versus which are tourist traps.
 This is where you learn about French aristocratic life, traditional garden design, and how the nobility's lifestyle shaped French aesthetics.

-Château experience highlights: Private château visits with historical context, traditional French garden design, aristocratic heritage stories, boat rides with wine tastings.
+Highlights: Château visits with historical context, traditional French garden design, aristocratic heritage stories, boat rides with wine tastings, cycling through vineyards, and farm visits.

 Best Places To Visit In France By Traveler Type